Welcome to our travel shop!

 Viator is a one stop shop for tours and tickets around the world.
 I like using Viator to find out what kind of activities are on offer at a destination.
 The reviews are useful too.

 TuGo is a leading Canadian travel insurance and emergency assistance provider.
-Policies are available for customers of all ages going on worldwide and domestic trips of varying lengths.
+Policies from TuGo are available for customers of all ages going on domestic and international trips of varying lengths.

 Similar to Viator, Get Your Guide is an online tour booking agency.
 I find that Get Your Guide has better coverage for Europe than Viator so it is worth checking both when searching for tours and activities.